opensearch-project/performance-analyzer-rca/README.md

 __Context__: The context contains a brief summary of the RCA.
 For example, a High CPU utilization symptom context will contain the average CPU utilization when the symptom was triggered.

 __Thresholds__: Thresholds are static values that must be exceeded to trigger symptoms and RCAs.
 Thresholds can be dynamically updated and do not require a process restart.
-Thresholds are user defined and often depend on hardware configuration and Elasticsearch versions.
+Thresholds are user defined and often depend on hardware configuration and OpenSearch versions.
 The threshold store supports tags to help associate metadata with a threshold.

 __Tags__: Tags are key-value pairs that are specified in the configuration file(rca.conf).
 Tags can be associated with both hosts and RCA nodes.
 * RCA nodes are only executed on hosts with the exact same tags as the RCA node.
 A common use-case of tags is to restrict certain RCA nodes to only execute on the master node.